aerospike/aerospike-client-c/benchmarks/README.md

 Build instructions:

     make clean
-    make [EVENTLIB=libev|libuv]
+    make [EVENT_LIB=libev|libuv]

+The EVENT_LIB setting must also match the same setting when building the client itself.
-If an event library is defined, it must be installed separately.
-The event library setting must also match the same setting when building the client itself.
+If an event library is defined, it must be installed separately.  libev and libuv usually install into /usr/local/lib.
+Most operating systems do not search /usr/local/lib by default.
+Therefore, the following LD_LIBRARY_PATH setting may be necessary.

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

 Build examples:

     make                 # synchronous functionality only
-    make EVENTLIB=libev  # synchronous and asynchronous functionality with libev
+    make EVENT_LIB=libev  # synchronous and asynchronous functionality with libev
-    make EVENTLIB=libuv  # synchronous and asynchronous functionality with libuv
+    make EVENT_LIB=libuv  # synchronous and asynchronous functionality with libuv

 The command line usage can be obtained by: